eformat/web-terminal/README.md

 # web-terminal

-For use in OpenShift web terminal.
+Tooling Image for use in the OpenShift web terminal.

 🤖 Try out the [Cline](CLINE.md) example ! 🤖